Parameterized Complexity of Streaming Diameter and Connectivity Problems: Vertex Cover kernelization

 The final result is as follows, which consists of putting the original stream through each step for every time we require a pass, i.e. the number of passes of each of the parts of this theorem combine in a multiplicative fashion.

-\begin{restatable}{theorem}{FinalKernelVCStreaming} Given a graph $G$ as an AL stream, we can produce a kernel of size $2k$ for the \textsc{Vertex Cover [$k$]} problem using $\O(k^2)$ passes and $\Ot(k)$ bits of memory.
+\begin{restatable}{theorem}{FinalKernelVCStreaming} Given a graph $G$ as an AL stream, we can produce a kernel of size $2k$ for the \textsc{Vertex Cover [$k$]} problem using $\O(k^2)$ passes and $\O(k \log n)$ bits of memory.
 In the EA model, this procedure takes $\O(k^3)$ passes. \end{restatable} \begin{proof} We execute Theorem~\ref{thm:MaximumMatchingBipartite} on the stream produced by applying Theorem~\ref{thm:VCkernelk^2edgesEAAL} and then Lemma~\ref{lemma:BussToBipartite} on the input stream (we have to apply these transformations every time that we require a pass).
 Notice that these applications increase the number of passes by a constant factor.
 On the result of Theorem~\ref{thm:MaximumMatchingBipartite} we apply Lemma~\ref{lemma:MaximumMatchingToVCBipartite} to obtain a minimum vertex cover for the specific bipartite graph $B$.
-As described by Bar-Yehuda and Even~\cite[Algorithm NT]{BarYehudaEven}, the sets $C_0$ and $V_0$ can be computed from this minimum vertex cover.
-This computation is a simple process, where $C_0$ contains the vertices $v$ for which both $v,v' \in B$ are contained in the minimum vertex cover of $B$, and $V_0$ contains the vertices $v$ where either $v,v' \in B$ is contained in the minimum vertex cover of $B$, but not both.
+Now, $C_0$ contains the vertices $v$ for which both $v,v' \in B$ are contained in the minimum vertex cover of $B$, and $V_0$ contains the vertices $v$ where either $v,v' \in B$ is contained in the minimum vertex cover of $B$, but not both.
 Finding $C_0$ and $V_0$ from $B$ and its minimum vertex cover requires no passes over the stream, as they are simply given by analysing the minimum vertex cover of $B$.
-These sets $C_0$ and $V_0$ are exactly the sets in the theorem by Nemhauser and Trotter~\cite{NT-theorem}, and, as described by Chen et al.~\cite{CHEN2001_VC}, we can use them to obtain a $2k$ kernel for vertex cover.
-The kernel is given by $G' = G[V_0]$, which we can find with a pass (we can output the kernel as a stream), and parameter $k' = k_1 - |C_0|$, where $k_1$ is the parameter after application of Theorem~\ref{thm:VCkernelk^2edgesEAAL}.
-All in all, this process takes $\O(k^2)$ (AL) or $\O(k^3)$ (EA) passes and $\Ot(k)$ bits of memory. \end{proof}
+These sets $C_0$ and $V_0$ are exactly the sets in the NT-Theorem (Proposition~\ref{prop:NT-theorem}).
+The kernel by Chen et al.~\cite{CHEN2001_VC} is given by $G' = G[V_0]$, which we can find with a pass (we can output the kernel as a stream), and parameter $k' = k_1 - |C_0|$, where $k_1$ is the parameter after application of Theorem~\ref{thm:VCkernelk^2edgesEAAL}.
+All in all, this process takes $\O(k^2)$ (AL) or $\O(k^3)$ (EA) passes and $\O(k\log n)$ bits of memory. \end{proof}